SAFEHR-data/omopcat/deploy/README.md

     permissions for the user to be able to use the [`CDMConnector`](https://darwin-eu.github.io/CDMConnector/index.html) package

-These should be defined in a local `.env` file (not git-tracked) in the `deploy/` directory.
+These should be defined in a local `.Renviron` file (not git-tracked) in the `deploy/` directory.
-See the `.env.sample` file for a template.
+See the `.Renviron.sample` file for a template.

 ## Build Docker images and run the app